furiosa-ai/furiosa-ai.github.io/v2025.2.0/en/_sources/furiosa_llm/intro.rst

 * :ref:`FuriosaLLMBuildCommand`: Command-line tool for building model artifacts
 * :ref:`FuriosaLLMReference`: Python API reference for Furiosa-LLM
 * :ref:`FuriosaLLMExamples`: Examples of using Furiosa-LLM
+* :ref:`K8sFuriosaLLMDeployment`: A guide to deploying Furiosa-LLM on Kubernetes